luke-c-fisher/luke-c-fisher.github.io/_pages/about.md

   - /about.html
 ---

-- I am a senior at Michigan State University.

-- I am currently working towards my Economics degree, with a specialization in Data Analytics.

-- My interests are in Predictive Modeling and Data Analysis to solve problems.

-- Furthermore, I am interested in the future of machine learning in healthcare and its role in predicting health outcomes.
+I am a senior at Michigan State University, working towards my Economics degree, with a specialization in Data Analytics.
+My interests are in Predictive Modeling and Data Analysis in solving problems in healthcare.
+Specificially, I am interested in Machine Learning and its role in predicting health outcomes.